easytarget/microPyEZfonts/Unicode/README.md

 For a good description of the blocks structure  and the characters they contain I recommend the Wikipedia [Unicode Blocks](https://en.m.wikipedia.org/wiki/Unicode_block) page.

-Pay attention to the file sizes; the full sets (especially the '`latin`' set) can get large.
+* Pay attention to the file sizes; the full sets (especially the '`latin`' set) can get large.

-For a detailed font file description and preview look at the corresponding `.map` file in the 'maps' sub-folder.
+* For a detailed font file description and preview look at the corresponding `.map` file in the 'maps' sub-folder.
   * This contains an ascii-art glyph for all characters in the font file; showing the name, size, bitmap and baseline.
+* The `basic latin' and 'latin-1 supplement' blocks are not included here; these are provided in the main [Latin][/Latin] sets.

 For usage see the `ezFBfont.py` documentation in the main `README`.